fernandam93/epiclocks_cancer/README.md

 ## Step 4: Run meta-analysis

 **We combined two-sample MR results obtained in the previous step using a fixed-effect meta-analysis.
-This was done using the meta package**
+This was done using the meta package.**

 4_run_metaanalysis.R

 ## Step 5: Create visualizations

-**We created plots for main, secondary and sensitivity analyses using the meta and ggforestplot packages**
+**We created plots for main, secondary and sensitivity analyses using the meta and ggforestplot packages.**

 5.1_create_metaanalysis_plots_detail.R